jehy/esphome/terrarium-dimmer/README.md

 # Terrarium dimmer

-ESPHome config for terrarium dimmer and relay - relay provides light and dimmer provides heat.
+ESPHome config for terrarium dimmer and relay:

+* Relay, connected to Ultraviolet lamp, provides light
+* Dimmer, connected to heat lamp, provides heat.

+You can also use polyphonic alarm or telegram notifications to alarm if something went wrong (for example, heat lamp broke).

 ## How it works